Current Scholars

 QD2028

 Quentin Dupouy '28 is committed to advancing economic justice and equitable social policy.
 Before law school, he worked for two progressive Members of Congress on issues including tax justice, social welfare, health care, and civil rights.
-Most recently, as Senior Policy Advisor to Representative Jared Huffman, he advanced legislation to increase affordable housing, improve access to education, and enhance consumer protections.
-He also founded the Stop Project 2025 Task Force to coordinate a legal, legislative, and political strategy to counteract the regressive Project 2025 policy agenda.
-In his previous roles, he crafted legislation to advance President Biden’s Billionaire Minimum Income Tax, protect disability rights, and expand access to food and health care in low-income communities.
+Most recently, as Senior Policy Advisor to Rep. Jared Huffman, he advanced legislation to increase affordable housing, improve access to education, and enhance consumer protections.
+He also founded the Stop Project 2025 Task Force to coordinate a legal, legislative, and political strategy to counteract the conservative takeover.
+In his previous roles, he crafted legislation to advance President Biden’s Billionaire Minimum Income Tax, protect disability rights, and expand access to food and health care for low-income communities.
 Before working on Capitol Hill, he received a Fulbright Grant to live and work in Benin.
+At NYU Law, he is a Fellow for the Community Equity Initiative, a Staff Editor for the Review of Law and Social Change, and a Board Member for the Law and Political Economy Association.
+He spent his 1L Summer at Build Up Justice NYC, working to prevent foreclosures and represent low-income taxpayers in tax disputes.
 Quentin graduated Phi Beta Kappa and with honors from the University of Chicago.
 He is a lifelong New Yorker.